steinuil/twkwk/README.md

 # twkwk

-A minimal server for [TiddlyWiki 5](https://tiddlywiki.com/) which serves the wiki on any path and handles saving and backups.
+A barebones server for [TiddlyWiki 5](https://tiddlywiki.com/) which serves the wiki on any path and handles saving and backups.

 Backups are not automatically cleaned, so you might wanna set up a cron job